-TO BE FILLED IN BY STUDENT: (Please type) Author's Name: Author's ID #: School: \\\\\ Major: \\\\\ Title of Thesis: TO BE FILLED IN BY COMMITTEE MEMBERS (who also sign certification page of thesis) This is to certify (I) that this thesis has been approved by the committee: (2) that the student has satisfactorily passed the oral examination in defense of the thesis on \\\\\ (date); (3) that credit should be given as follows, with a grade of "S": Credits \\\\\ Course No.\\\\\ (Please have committee members' names typed/printed in next to or below their signature.)
+TO BE FILLED IN BY STUDENT: (Please type) Author's Name: Author's ID #: School: Major: Title of Thesis: TO BE FILLED IN BY COMMITTEE MEMBERS (who also sign certification page of thesis) This is to certify (I) that this thesis has been approved by the committee: (2) that the student has satisfactorily passed the oral examination in defense of the thesis on (date); (3) that credit should be given as follows, with a grade of "S": Course No. Credits (Please have committee members' names typed/printed in next to or below their signature.)
 SIGNED: Chairperson (Date) (Committee Member) (Committee Member) (Committee Member) TO BE FILLED IN BY DISSERTATION COORDINATOR This thesis has been examined and found to be complete and suitable for binding.

-(Date)
+Signed: Dissertation Coordinator in the Graduate School (Date) (One copy of signed form to be returned to the Psychology Department.)